Eden (New Zealand TV channel): Independent era, 2012–2014

+Blue Ant Media, 2014–2019

 In November 2014, Canada's Blue Ant Media bought a majority stake in Choice TV, marking the group's first international expansion.

+Warner Bros.
+Discovery, 2019–2025

 In late 2019, the channel was acquired by Discovery, Inc., along with sister network HGTV New Zealand.

-Choice TV On Demand closed in May 2021, and Choice TV programming was moved to ThreeNow.
+Choice TV On Demand closed in May 2021 and Choice TV programming was moved to ThreeNow.

 On 10 November 2021, it was announced that Choice TV would be rebranded as Gusto in March 2022.
-However, shortly before launch the name Gusto was scrapped and changed to "eden" in order to avoid confusion with the former TVNZ OnDemand food channel of the same name.
+However, shortly before launch, the name Gusto was scrapped and changed to "eden" in order to avoid confusion with the former TVNZ OnDemand food channel of the same name.
 The rebranded channel would retain most of Choice's programming, with the major additions of Newshub Live at 8pm, an extension of Discovery New Zealand's news brand Newshub, and more drama programming.
 The channel would host British dramas, game shows, and "intelligent" movies including Changing Rooms, Big Family Farm, Finding Alice, and a new local show called Great Southern Truckers.

+On 22 July 2025, Warner Bros.
+Discovery confirmed it would be selling its New Zealand free-to-air television assets (Eden, Three, Bravo, Rush and HGTV) and streaming operations (ThreeNow) to Sky for NZ$1.
+The sale was completed on 1 August 2025 with Warner Bros.
+Discovery continuing to provide channels a continued supply of company's content under a multi-year commercial agreement.

 Content

-The Choice TV line-up included programs from the UK's BBC Worldwide, ITV Granada, Verve Productions, Zodiak Media, the Australian SBS, ABC, Fremantle Australia, as well as productions from Sony Pictures Television.
+The Choice TV line-up included programmes from the UK's BBC Worldwide, ITV Granada, Verve Productions, Zodiak Media, the Australian SBS, ABC, Fremantle Australia, as well as productions from Sony Pictures Television.

 Together with Top Shelf Productions, Choice TV developed a local series which aired in the spring of 2014 on the channel's Thursday Food Night.

-From 17 October 2014, Choice TV aired their own New Zealand gardening show, Get Growing, as well as a program called Cook the Books, which first aired on 30 October 2014.
+From 17 October 2014, Choice TV aired their own New Zealand gardening show, Get Growing, as well as a programme called Cook the Books, which first aired on 30 October 2014.